skot/bitaxeHex/readme.md

 ## Hardware
 - [BM1366 from NBTC on AliExpress](https://www.aliexpress.us/item/3256803471845503.html).
 Both the `AL` and `AG` variants have been known to work.
 - [Heatsink](https://www.aliexpress.us/item/3256805608902122.html) 90mm long variant.
-This will need to have threaded mounting holes added.
+This will need to have threaded M3 mounting holes added.
+See the KiCad board file for the pattern
 - [Fans](https://www.amazon.com/Noctua-NF-A8-PWM-Premium-Quiet/dp/B00NEMG62M) At least one 80x80mm 12V 4-pin fan.
 Like the Noctua NF-A8 PWM.
 Possibly two.
 - [Enclosure](https://www.aliexpress.us/item/3256806064761702.html) (several sellers) 130mm long variant.
 The bitaxeHex needs to be run inside an enclosure to force air through the heatsink and effectively cool the BM1366s
 - All of the parts on the board are listed in the KiCad BOM